cakephp/docs/en/core-libraries/validation.rst

 the value for ``show_profile_picture`` is empty.

 The same can be done for the ``allowEmpty()`` and ``notEmpty`` validation method.
-Both take a callable function as last argument, which determines whether or not the rule should be applied.
+Both take a callable function as the last argument, which determines whether or not the rule should be applied.
 For example, a field can be sometimes allowed to be empty::